Weighted constraint satisfaction problem

-In artificial intelligence and operations research, a Weighted Constraint Satisfaction Problem (WCSP) is a generalization of a constraint satisfaction problem (CSP) where some of the constraints can be violated (according to a violation degree) and in which preferences among solutions can be expressed.
+In artificial intelligence and operations research, a Weighted Constraint Satisfaction Problem (WCSP), also known as Valued Constraint Satisfaction Problem (VCSP), is a generalization of a constraint satisfaction problem (CSP) where some of the constraints can be violated (according to a violation degree) and in which preferences among solutions can be expressed.
 This generalization makes it possible to represent more real-world problems, in particular those that are over-constrained (no solution can be found without violating at least one constraint), or those where we want to find a minimal-cost solution (according to a cost function) among multiple possible solutions.

 Formal definition

 A Weighted Constraint Network (WCN), aka Cost Function Network (CFN), is a triplet $\langle X,C,k \rangle$ where X is a finite set of discrete variables, C is a finite set of soft constraints and $k>0$ is either a natural integer or $\infty$.

 Each soft constraint $c_S \in C$ involves an ordered set S of variables, called its scope, and is defined as a cost function from $l(S)$ to $\langle 0,...,k \rangle$ where $l(S)$ is the set of possible instantiations of S. When an instantiation $I \in l(S)$ is given the cost k, i.e., $c_S(I)=k$, it is said forbidden.
 Otherwise it is permitted with the corresponding cost (0 being completely satisfactory).